JerryWestrick/cmdai/readme.md

 ## API KEYs
 The program requires an API_KEY from each company to access the LLM.

-You will prompted for the api key the first time you use an LLM of a company or when you specify --key option to set new key.
+You will be prompted for the api key the first time you use an LLM of a company or when you specify --key option to set new key.
 Keys are securely stored on your machine, using python keyring package.

-    $ cmdai "list the current values of my temperature sensors" -k Please enter your OpenAI API key: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx    <-- paste your key asking OpenAI::gpt-4o-mini...execute?
+    $ cmdai "list the current values of my temperature sensors" -k Please enter your OpenAI API key: [paste your key here] asking OpenAI::gpt-4o-mini...execute?
     sensors Yes/No (No): n
     $